yuzono/anime-extensions/src/en/hanime/docs/SIGNATURE.md

 ## Step-by-Step Generation Process

+> **⚠️ WARNING:** Steps 3 and 4 below describe a plain HMAC-SHA256 process that has been **proven INCORRECT**.
+The actual algorithm is unknown and implemented in WASM.
+These steps are preserved as a reference for what was originally assumed, but they **will NOT produce valid signatures**.

-### Step 1: Retrieve the HMAC Key
+### Step 1: Retrieve the Signing Key

-Fetch the 16-byte HMAC key from the sign.bin endpoint:
+Fetch the 16-byte key from the sign.bin endpoint:

 ```python
 import requests